bitsbakery/callme/readme.md

 Targeting static member functions as ordinary member functions is not allowed.

 `OwningDelegate<...>` cannot target non-member functions and static member functions at all.
 The purpose of `OwningDelegate<...>` is to own an object (with state) and to control the lifetime of that object.
-As non-member functions and static member functions do not have associated state, there is nothing to own.
+As non-member functions and static member functions do not have associated object state, there is nothing to own.
 Use `Delegate<...>` for these kinds of targets.

 If a lambda-function does not capture anything and does not use virtual functions, its `operator()` is converted by compilers to an ordinary function.
 That is why such lambda-functions cannot be owned by `OwningDelegate<...>` as well.
 Use `Delegate<...>` for such stateless lambda-functions.

 #### Functions unknown at compile-time

-In the following cases
+Sometimes there is a pointer to a function with a known signature, but what the pointer points to becomes known only at runtime.
+For example:

 * a function is implemented by a library or operating system and is loaded from a DLL at runtime

 * runtime logic selects a function from several candidates at runtime

-all you have is a pointer to function with a known signature, and what the pointer points to becomes known at runtime.
 For such cases there are special constructor and factory overloads that accept pointers to functions as parameters:

 ```cpp
 HMODULE hKernel = GetModuleHandleA("kernel32");